faded53222/NSWord/README.md

 Run specific blocks in ``Draw_Graphs.ipynb`` to get the gragh you need.

-``NSWord_extra.ipynb`` is for investigating "the impact of limiting the length or number of signal reads" and exploring "the role of transcript sequence in modification prediction".

 You can also get the result of [m6Anet](https://github.com/GoekeLab/m6anet/tree/master) model for predicting the same dataset by running ``m6Anet.ipynb``

 # Citing